| |

 There are religious or civic organizations whose

-members can move up in the hierarchy and achieve the title of knight.
+members move up through the hierarchy and achieve the title of knight.

 Medieval reenactment groups, like the Society for Creative Anachronism,

-offer knighthood as an earned title in their mock aristocracy.
+offer knighthood as an earned title in their " aristocracy."

 There are also clubs, merchants and web sites